box/box-typescript-sdk-gen/docs/termsOfServices.md

 Fetches a specific terms of service.

-This operation is performed by calling function `getTermOfServiceById`.
+This operation is performed by calling function `getTermsOfServiceById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-terms-of-services-id/).

-_Currently we don't have an example for calling `getTermOfServiceById` in integration tests_
+_Currently we don't have an example for calling `getTermsOfServiceById` in integration tests_

 ### Arguments

 - termsOfServiceId `string`
   - The ID of the terms of service.
 Example: "324234"
-- headers `GetTermOfServiceByIdHeadersArg`
+- headers `GetTermsOfServiceByIdHeaders`
-  - Headers of getTermOfServiceById method
+  - Headers of getTermsOfServiceById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.